City-Bureau/documenters-field-guide/src/content/index.md

   - answer: >-
       All Documenters.org assignments in Atlanta, Chicago, Cleveland, Detroit, Fresno and Omaha are independent contracts.
 Atlanta, Cleveland and Detroit assignments are based on a pay rate of $16 per hour.
 Omaha assignments are based on a pay rate of $15 per hour.
 Chicago Documenters assignments are  based on a pay rate of $18 per hour.
 Fresno Documenters assignments are based on a pay rate of $20 per hour.
 Minneapolis assignments are part-time work based on a pay rate of $20 per hour.
 Our most common assignments are taking notes or live-tweeting government open meetings.
 For special assignments, each posting will include estimated hours needed for completion.

       * **In Atlanta, Cleveland and Detroit,** for meetings that run 2 hours or less, default pay per assignment is $56.
 This assumes a total of 3.5 hours: 2 hours for meeting attendance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.

-      * **In Fresno and Minneapolis,** for meetings that run 2 hours or less, default pay is $70: 2 hours for meeting attednance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.
+      * **In Fresno and Minneapolis,** for meetings that run 2 hours or less, default pay is $70: 2 hours for meeting attendance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.

       * **In Omaha,** for meetings that run 2 hours or less, default pay per assignment is $52.50.
 This assumes a total of 3.5 hours: 2 hours for meeting attendance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.

       * **For Chicago public meeting-related assignments,** your assignment hours include the total meeting duration and outside work.
       **“Total meeting duration”** is the time between a meeting’s scheduled start time to the actual end time (when the meeting ends and/or you stop documenting it), including closed or executive session.
       **“Outside work”** refers to the time you spend doing pre-meeting research and post-meeting revisions.